carverdo/dcleaner/README.md

 ## Local Set Up
 `Run / Edit Config / Defaults / Python / Command Line` -
  so we can play with scripts after running.
 `File / Settings / Project Structure / Source` - set up as source directory.

-# Git
+# Github (deploy part 1)
+Make sure your new pycharm project is git-enabled.
 ## Gitignores
 Create gitignore directly beneath src root.
 Use the intellij default and then tailor to, among other things, ignore the venv.
 This will keep the github sync as small as possible.
 (Place other gitignores under subdirectories as required.)

-# Heroku
+# Heroku (deploy part 2)
-Place procfile beneath src root - specific instructions to heroku.
+Make sure procfile is beneath src root - specific instructions to heroku.
+Double-check `requirements.txt`.
-Login via website, create and name a new app (make it snappy - it's public!)
+Login via website, create and name a new app (make it snappy - it's a public url!).
 Go to Deploy and connect to GitHub... you're (halfway) done!
 Website will show up but it's a dummy: you won't be able to log-in.